rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint3/us_327/readme.md

-# US 220
+# US 327 - Register drone usage time

 ## 1. Context

-*As a CRM Collaborator, I want to register a customer, and that the system automatically creates a costumer representative for that customer.*
+*This user story is part of the Drone Management System, which is designed to manage various aspects of drone operations, including customer management, drone registration, and flight time tracking.
+The system aims to provide a comprehensive solution for drone technicians and operators to efficiently manage their fleet and customer interactions.*

 ## 2. Requirements

-**US G220** As CRM, I Want to register a customer.
+**US 327** As a Drone Tech, I want to record the flying/usage time of a given drone.

 **Acceptance Criteria:**

-- US220.1 This must also be achieved by a bootstrap process.
-The costumer representative will also be a user of the system (Costumer App).
+- US327.1 The system must check if the flying/usage time is valid for that drone.

 **Dependencies/References:**

-*There is a dependency with US210, since the costumer app must have an authentication system for each customer.*
+*There is a dependency with US240, since a drone must exist before it can be registered for usage time.*

 **Forum Insight:**

 * Still no questions related to this user story on forum.
-*

 ## 3. Analysis

 ![System Sequence Diagram ](images/system-sequence-diagram-US220.svg)